Roulette Odds UK| Expert Masterclass of Odds in Roulette

 1/37 (1st round)∙1/37 (2nd round)=1/1369≈0.0007 or 0.07%

-We can translate the ‘and’ in our statement to multiplication, thus arriving at the (small) probability.
+In our statement, we can translate the ‘and’ to multiplication, thus arriving at the (small) probability.
 This is also the odds in Roulette En Prison that you get two consecutive zero spots.

 Multiple Zero Options Are More Complex

-This only is the case when we consider two consecutive hits on green spots.
+This is only true when we consider two consecutive hits on green spots.
 If we choose 0 or 00 (or 000 for Triple Zero), the algorithm is the same.

 But for greens in general, the statement is that we are working out the odds of Roulette rounds that have: